leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 # Positive Numbers

 In some applications, only positive numbers make sense.
-For instance, compilers and interpreters typically use one-indexed line and column numbers for source positions, and a datatype that represents only non-empty lists will never report a length of zero.
+For example, compilers and interpreters typically use one-indexed line and column numbers for source positions, and a datatype that represents only non-empty lists will never report a length of zero.
 Rather than relying on natural numbers, and littering the code with assertions that the number is not zero, it can be useful to design a datatype that represents only positive numbers.

 One way to represent positive numbers is very similar to `Nat`, except with `one` as the base case instead of `zero`: